 When I took News Writing and Editing, a classmate was on the staff of the student news site.
 She convinced me to write a review of a play performed by students in the Performing Arts department.
 That article led to me becoming a regular staff writer, then the Student Life section editor (for a brief time), and finally Chief Copy Editor.
 And I got to be on the editorial staff of Port City Review, the college literary arts magazine.
 So far, that remains the one place I have a piece of fiction published.

 But I did get a job offer to work as a public relations writer within days of my commencement ceremony.
 I made some great friends during the nearly two years I was there, and I got to meet and interview various red carpet celebrities and industry leaders all before the age of 25.
-And the toxic environment affected my physical and mental health.
-Those two years remain the darkest parts of my life.

 As for my fiction, it’s no longer garbage.
 I haven’t written a short story in ages, but I’ve been preoccupied with revising the novel I wrote in college.
 And in that novel, I can recognize where my writing needs work.
-Usually I can tell what the problem is, too.
+Usually, I can tell what the problem is, too.
 And I know which parts are absolute dynamite.
 So when my book is ready to seek representation and publication, I’m comfortable writing a query.
 I have publishing credentials.
-And I’ve got a hell of network of supportive writers to help when I inevitably face rejection.
+And I’ve got a hell of a network of supportive writers to help when I inevitably face rejection.